-You must meet all admission requirements of the Graduate College.
+You must meet all admission requirements of Graduate Education.
 In addition, you should have an undergraduate major in Theatre or in Creative Writing, with a GPA of 3.00 or above.
 If you do not have an undergraduate major in Theatre or in Creative Writing, you may be admitted on the basis of excellent creative and academic work.
 Deficiencies in undergraduate preparation may be removed while pursuing the MFA degree.

 You must also submit the following:

 Application Procedure and Deadline